The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Where government meets business and business meets government through procurement, business diversity, and customer focus.

-The State Library of Massachusetts supports the research and information needs of government, libraries, and the public through innovative services and access to a comprehensive repository of state documents and other historical items.
+The State Library supports the research and information needs of government, libraries, and the public through innovative services and access to a comprehensive repository of state documents and other historical items.